MarcIsak/MSLibrarian/README.md

 install_github("MarcIsak/MSLibrarian")

 ```
+### Prosit prediction SQLite databases

+MSLibrarian relies on Prosit prediction SQLite databases to make spectral libraries.
+SQLite databases can be downloaded for some
+common species through Zenodo (link to submitted database), or be manually created in MSLibrarian.
+Go to the Wiki of this repository to learn how
+to create your own Prosit prediction SQLite database.

 ### Run MSLibrarian

 Go to the **Wiki** of this repository to learn how to create a predicted spectral library in MSLibrarian.
-There is also a page on how to manually create a **Prosit Prediction SQLite database**.